Congratulations! The time has come when you can no longer run your business alone. Yes, it’s time for you to hire your FIRST remote employee.

 Hiring someone for the role is one thing, but hiring the right person for the role is more difficult than one might think.
 Getting the right people to work on your team is crucial, and the first step to getting there involves attracting a quality applicant pool.
 So, how do you attract the right candidates for the job?
 Read on to find out tips from the VirtualPostMail (VPM) team.

 Once you have identified the specific role or position you will be hiring for, the next step is to figure out who would be the right candidate to fulfill those job responsibilities.
 Before you even think about making a job posting, write down candidate criteria such as characteristics, skills, and experiences that you believe an ideal applicant should have.

 These criteria go outside the realm of a specific degree or certification someone should have.
 You should identify the type of personality or team player you want to work with and make sure they carry the same goals as you for the position.
 Knowing what qualities you look for in a candidate will help you during the actual hiring process.

-An example, you want John Doe to be detailed oriented, passionate, friendly.
+For example, you want John Doe to be detailed-oriented, passionate, and friendly.
 John Doe should handle stress well plus have 5 years of customer service experience.
 Overall, think about defining your dream candidate just like your dream partner!
 What were deal breakers?
-What were must have?
+What were must-haves?
 What was on your wish list?